A case for proactive pricing has been saved

 Predictive analytics unlocks untapped value

-Fierce competition, volatility in commodity prices, and ever-demanding requirements from retailers were among the challenges facing a multinational food and beverage company seeking to overhaul its pricing capability.
-Deloitte helped the company develop and implement an enterprise-wide strategic pricing framework designed to bolster the value and impact of product pricing for the company and its key partners — the retailers.
-The framework is on course to deliver incremental annual revenue and profit of 1.5% and 3%, respectively.
+Fierce competition, evolving consumer preferences, and an evolving retail/channel landscape were among the challenges facing a multinational food and beverage company seeking to overhaul its revenue management and pricing capability.
+Deloitte helped the company develop and implement an enterprise-wide strategic pricing discipline designed to bolster the value and impact of product pricing for the company and its key partners—the retailers.
+The framework has delivered benefits of incremental annual revenue and profit of 1.5 percent and 3 percent, respectively.

-Despite its market leadership in several product categories, a multinational food and beverage company was acting as a “price follower”, making reactive changes based on fluctuations in commodity prices, competitors’ price shifts, or pressure applied by its retailer partners.
-This approach inevitably led to a chaotic pricing architecture across products that failed to unlock the value of the company’s broad portfolio.
+Despite its market leadership in several product categories, the multinational food and beverage company was acting as a “price follower,” making reactive changes based on fluctuations in commodity prices, competitors’ price shifts, or pressure applied by its retailer partners.
+This approach inevitably led to a chaotic pricing architecture across products and channels that failed to unlock the value of the company’s broad portfolio.

 Although the company had sophisticated data warehousing and analytics capabilities, it lacked a holistic strategic pricing methodology and framework to leverage these assets.
 Much of the problem stemmed from its segmented operational structure, which meant that business units or product lines often made pricing decisions independently, sometimes resulting in cannibalization within the portfolio.
-The company not only looked to solve its pricing challenges, but also to achieve a competitive advantage by managing price and trade with more agility, control, and precision.
+The company not only looked to solve its pricing challenges, but also to achieve a competitive advantage by managing price and trade with faster, more granular, and better connected and coordinated decision making.

 The company turned to Deloitte to help analyze its current pricing capabilities, develop an overarching strategic pricing framework, and integrate technology and processes to operationalize the framework across the enterprise.

-The first step was to develop a demand model by conducting a regression analysis of all price increases and decreases in the marketplace from either the company or its competitors in recent years.
+The first step was to develop a demand model capable of predicting volume changes across the category by changes in price of any product (including the competition).
 Demand was analyzed for each brand to determine the consumers’ sensitivity to price shifts.
-These findings were then fed into an optimization model to determine the right pricing actions for the company going forward, taking into account various scenarios that could happen in the marketplace.
+These findings were then fed into an optimization model to determine the right pricing actions for the company going forward.
+This model created the opportunity to estimate the best course of action under a variety of market scenarios, and gave Sales flexibility to negotiate with retailers, leveraging predictive power.

 This analysis revealed a number of key findings.
 Among them was the realization that the company was leaving millions of dollars in revenue and profit on the table — and that predictive analytics, using econometric modeling, could enable proactive pricing decisions that could capture this untapped value.
 The optimization model incorporated the potential impact of any pricing changes on retailers and each category as a whole.